akash-1318/Palindrome-Birthday/README.md

 # Palindrome-Birthday
 Palindrome-Birthday Check is a fun game app created using Vanilla JS to check is your birthday is palindrome or not.
 A palindrome is a word/number which reads the same backward as forward.
-This app checks your birthdate in 4 formats yyyy-mm-dd, dd-mm-yyyy, mm-dd-yy, m-dd-yyyy.
+This app checks your birthdate in all date formates.

 # How it worls
 1. Takes user's birthday